Justin Bieber and Hailey Baldwin's Road to Marriage

 Bieber and Baldwin's romance sizzled over the 2016 New Year's holiday, when they vacationed in the Caribbean.
 Weeks later, they spent Super Bowl 50 Weekend together.
 During the next two years, the two spent time apart dating other people; Last fall, Bieber rekindled his relationship with Selena Gomez for a while, while Baldwin and Shawn Mendes sparked romance rumors.

 Bieber and Baldwin reignited their own flame in June 2018, and have since traveled together to places like Miami and New York City, where he proposed to her the following month.
-On Thursday, September 13, they reportedly were legally wed in a New York City courthouse.
+On Thursday, September 13, E!
+News learned they had a marriage ceremony at a New York City courthouse.
+The two plan on tying the knot in another ceremony in front of family, a source said.

 Check out Justin Bieber and Hailey Baldwin's road to marriage.